themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 </template>

 ```
 Mostly repetition!
 All we're adding here is a button for each of our sign in types.
 Pay close attention.
-Notice that on each of the oAuth-based login options, we've added a `data-social-login` attribute with the corresponding service name's login method (`loginWith<Service>` comes from each of the accounts packages we installed earlier) passed as the value.
+Notice that on each of the OAuth-based login options, we've added a `data-social-login` attribute with the corresponding service name's login method (`loginWith<Service>` comes from each of the accounts packages we installed earlier) passed as the value.
 What's this?
 Our next task!
 We'll use this to identify which buttons correspond to which oAuth sign in we need to call.
 Let's see the code!

 <p class="block-header">/client/templates/public/index.js</p>